-If you see an area where the brush or tree limbs may cause a traffic problem or other hazard, please call (520) 458-5775, complete the online form, or use the My Sierra Vista app on your smart phone.
+If you see an area where the brush or tree limbs may cause a traffic problem or other hazard, please call (520) 458-5775 or complete the online form.

 Streetlights and Sidewalks

 Most street lights in the public right of way, including those in residential neighborhoods, are owned and maintained by the local electric company, SSVEC.
-If you see a street light that is burned out or not working properly, please call (520) 458-5775, complete this online form, or report the issue using the My Sierra Vista app on your smart phone.
+If you see a street light that is burned out or not working properly, please call (520) 458-5775 or complete this online form.

 Many areas of Sierra Vista were constructed before the current development standards were in place, or they were developed under the less-stringent Cochise County standards before becoming annexed into the City.
 Sidewalks are expensive to develop, so where possible, new sidewalks are installed in existing neighborhoods when grant funds are available.
 When funds are available, installation is focused where they will make the most impact, such as high pedestrian volume areas and short sections to connect existing sidewalks.